unycorn/bear-wiki/README.md

 # bear-wiki
-A wiki for different types of bears
+A wiki for different types of bears\n
 Hosted at https://unycorn.github.io/bear-wiki/